Introducing a new version of my USB joystick adapters, a dual 9 way D adapter.

 Some might say it was unnecessary to match the PCB silkscreen to the case, but those people probably wouldn't have bothered matching the interior of the connectors to the case colour either.

 The case needs minor surgery to add a slot for the micro USB connector, but other than that, it is perfect.

 It has a hole for a button, which isn't required here, but I managed to get some LEDs to fit those, and have set those to light whenever a joystick is moved or a button is pressed, handy to test your joysticks and who doesn't like flashing lights?

 These appear to a Windows PC as USB game controllers with an X and Y axis and three buttons (although normally only one button is fitted to the joystick).
-The hardware can support other 9 way D devices, such as Atari keypads and paddles, but these require alternate firmware, contact me if interested.
-It could also support the Amiga mouse, but why would you want to?
+The hardware does not support other 9 way D devices, such as Atari keypads and paddles, or the Amiga mouse, but why would you want to?

 I was presented with an interesting problem this week.
 I had been asked to build a PC for a friend, and they had sent me the parts they had chosen.
 Lots of boxes arrived, and all looked promising, lots of nice boxes from brands I like.

 They had gone for an intel Core i3 7100, which is a good choice at the moment.
 However, there appeared to be a problem with the processor and motherboard combination.
 It wasn't the board I had suggested, but one that was cheaper.
 They said it should be fine, as it had apparently come up in the 'frequently bought together' section on Amazon with the processor, which I usually interpret as 'here is something else we want to sell you', rather than a guarantee of compatibility.